MBakels/Centauri_Framework/README.md

   cmake -Wno-dev ..
 ```

 The framework is tested in windows 10 using visual studio 2017.
-If you are using something else i can't guarantee it will work.
+If you are using something else I can't guarantee it will work.

 ## Libraries